derekahmedzai/cheapbotsdonequick/svg-tracery-image-bots.md

 Things to note: you need to escape any double quotes (so `"` becomes `\"`) and you need to define the width and height of the image.
 I think you can use any size you like, but I usually use 1024x512 pixels as it shows up complete and uncropped in the Twitter and Tweetdeck timelines.

-## Just an image
+## Embed an image
 To include an image use the `<image>` SVG tag.
 You don't need to define the width or height but it's helpful.
+You can host the images anywhere - I use Dropbox a lot.
 > {
   "origin": "*any text / link you like* {svg <svg xmlns=\\"http://www.w3.org/2000/svg\" xmlns:xlink=\\"http://www.w3.org/1999/xlink\" width=\\"*width*\\" height=\\"*height*\\"><image width=\\"*width*\\" height=\\"*height*\\" xlink:href=\\"*path to your image*\\" /><\/svg>}"
 }